-At Spaceguard we know custom designed is usually the answer, and we’re sure you do too.
-In this article we explore why and how bespoke and custom designed ergonomic workstations improve productivity and keep your staff happy and healthy.
+At Spaceguard we know that custom designed is usually the answer.
+In this article we explore how bespoke and custom designed ergonomic workstations improve productivity and keep your staff happy and healthy.

 As a custom workstation manufacturer we spend a lot of time hearing about workspace problems.
 A common issue our customers face is that they don’t have the optimum workstation solution for their industry or activity.

 Where once a simple table, stack of pallets, or even a bit of wood on trestles might have been sufficient, eventually there is a point in every business where enough is enough and something ‘proper’ is required.

 Think about yourself and your staff, how many hours of your lives will be spent standing or sitting at workstations?